shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 - be inclusive of bodies with different abilities
 - be inclusive of different types of bodies, shapes, and skin colours
 - be accessible to people who may have difficulty reading (therefore the content would have both transcript and audio)

+You can find the [Figma mockup file here](https://www.figma.com/file/sDEEMSubsVP6V0azWhCIQv/Sensploration?node-id=0%3A1).

 Rather than seeing all of these factors as limitations, we saw them as opportunities to design a better product from the beginning.